Lattice paths inside a table, I: Introduction

-We intend to evaluate $\calI_m(n)$ for special cases of $(m,n)$.
-In section 2, we obtain $\calI_m(n)$ when $m\geq n$.
-Also, we prove a conjecture of \textit{Alexander R. Povolotsky} posed in \cite{A081113}.
-In section 3, we shall compute $\calI_m(n)$ for small values of $m$, namely $m=1,2,3,4$.
-Finally, we present some results for $\calI_5(n)$ and use Fibonacci and Pell-Lucas numbers to prove some relations concerning perfect lattice paths.
+We intend to evaluate $\I_m(n)$ for special cases of $(m,n)$.
+In section 2, we obtain $\I_m(n)$ when $m\geq n$.
+Also, we prove a conjecture of \textit{Alexander R. Povolotsky} posed in OEIS sequence \href{https://oeis.org/A081113}{A081113} .
+In section 3, we shall compute $\I_m(n)$ for small values of $m$, namely $m=1,2,3,4$ as well as presenting some results for $\I_5(n)$.
+Finally, we use Fibonacci and Pell-Lucas numbers to prove some relations concerning lattice paths.

-\section{$\calI_n(n)$ vs Alexander R. Povolotsky's conjecture}
+\section{$\I_n(n)$ vs Alexander R. Povolotsky's conjecture}